 Read on to learn how to make a dart board that’s safe for the whole family and fun for kids to make.
 All you need are a few materials and about a half-hour of time to create this colorful homemade dart board.

 How to Make a Dart Board

-- Sharpie or other pen that will show up on felt fabric
+- Sharpie or another pen that will show up on felt fabric.

 - Glue (preferably one made for fabric, such as Tacky Glue)

 All of these products can be found in any major supermarket store and online.
 There is a list of a few stores where you can find everything that you’ll need so don’t waste your time searching and get to crafting!
 If you are starting from 0 and don’t have any of the listed supplies, you can expect to spend just under $80 to get you started.
 Once you are done with the project, you should have a lot of leftover material for your next craft adventures.

 You can create a simple dart board for kids to play, but you can also add some numbers to it to help them learn addition, subtraction, or multiplication.
 One great game to get you started is the “100 game.”
 The score starts at 0 and after each turn, the child will need to add his or her numbers together.
 The first to reach 100 wins.
 This method is a more creative way to get the kids involved and who said that crafting can’t be fun and educational?

 Step 1: Make Your Circles

 Felt is the best material to use to create a kid-safe dart board.
 Use bowls or the drawing compass to cut out a circle of felt in each color, with the largest circle being at least two feet wide (or a size of your preference.)
 Make the other circles progressively smaller.
 Lastly, create a small black circle for the bullseye center of your dartboard.